Friends of Steyning Parish Church – Events

 Internal Church Tour

-A whole new self-guided audio tour has been launched by the Friends of Steyning Parish Church to reveal the hidden secrets and history of its special interior.
+This virtual tour has been created by the Friends of Steyning Parish Church to reveal the hidden secrets and history of its special interior.

 The church is described as a ‘Norman gem’ and ‘the best in Sussex’ by Pevsner’s Buildings of England.
 Renowned for its expertly crafted 12th century nave, Romanesque sculpture, 500-hundred-year-old unique Tudor carved oak panelling and modern stained glass windows, the church has recently been fitted with state-of-the-art lighting to illuminate its full splendour.